-(Used for current USM supervisor)
+(Used for current or past USM supervisors if candidate is still employed at USM)

 Candid ate Name: Position in Consideration: Refere nce Name: Date: 1.
-Can you describe the key duties and responsible department? lities of the position this candidate has/had in your 2.
+Can you describe the key duties and responsibil department? ities of the position this candidate has/had in your 2.
 For the most recent performance evaluation, w hat was the candidate's overall rating?
-3. What competencies are documented as streng ths?
-4. What competencies are documented as areas i n need of improvement or development?
-5. Does the candidate have any current document addressed? ted counselings on file?
+3. What competencies are documented as strengt hs?
+4. What competencies are documented as areas in n need of improvement or development?
+5. Does the candidate have any current document addressed? eed counselings on file?
 What are the issues being 6.
-What is the status of the documented counseli ngs?
+What is the status of the documented counseling ngs?
 Has the candidate resolved the issue(s)?
-Ref ference Checked By: Dat te:
+Ref ference Checked By: Da te: